How furniture procurement works — from brief to delivery

 Step 1: The brief

 You submit a brief through our form.
 It takes about five minutes.
-We ask for: what room or rooms you're furnishing, the style direction you're going for (photos help — mood boards, Instagram saves, anything), your budget range, and when you need it.
+We ask for: what room or rooms you're furnishing, the style direction you're going for (photos help — room samples, Instagram saves, anything), your budget range, and when you need it.

 That's it.
 No lengthy design questionnaire.
 No sales call first.
 The brief is enough for us to start.